sporto/hop/readme.md

 	case action of
 		...
 		NavigateTo path ->
-			(model, Effects.map RouterAction (Routee.navigateTo path))
+			(model, Effects.map RouterAction (Hop.navigateTo path))
 ```

-`Routee.navigateTo` will respond with an effect that needs to be run by your application.
+`Hop.navigateTo` will respond with an effect that needs to be run by your application.
 When this effect is run the hash will change.
 After that your application will receive a location change signal as described before.

 ## Changing the query string